PRESS RELEASE - 6/4/05

 Kerry McGawley a Sports Clinician of University of West Australia took statistics on Dwayne which included, Blood tests, weight, internal temperature, body temperature, heart rate before during and after each run.
 Urine samples and food and drink consumed were also taken to be analysed which may find trends that could help in the future for any super performing athletes.
 Dwayne lost over 16 litres of sweat during the long hard day

-He now has lighter training until July when the hard training starts again to get ready for another 8 or 9 record attempts over the spring, summer and the autumn period into 2006
+He now has lighter training until July when the hard training starts again to get ready for more record attempts

 Major sponsors: